skyrim-multiplayer/skymp/CONTRIBUTING.md

 - **No offensive language in code** - Let's code and comment in ways that do not hurt anyone.

 - **Resolve merge conflicts** - Your branch should not conflict with main branch.

+## Step By Step

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/my-awesome-feature`)
+3. Commit your Changes (`git commit -m 'Add some my-awesome-feature'`)
+4. Push to the Branch (`git push origin feature/my-awesome-feature`)
+5. Open a Pull Request

 **Happy coding**!